kunal-jaggi/PopularMoviesStage1/README.md

 # Popular Movies App, Stage 1

-Stage 1 of Popular Movies app required to complete Udacity’s Android Developer Nanodegree.
+Stage 1 of Popular Movies app required to complete Udacity Android Developer Nanodegree.
 This is an MVP that provides core experience of a movie search app.

 ### User Experience